streeter/facebook-aperture-exporter/README.markdown

 # Facebook Aperture Exporter

 ## About
-This is a sinmple exporter plugin for <a href="http://www.apple.com/aperture/">Apple's Aperture</a>.
+This is a simple exporter plugin for <a href="http://www.apple.com/aperture/">Apple's Aperture</a>.
 I wasn't happy with the built-in syncing Aperture 3 has, and the existing export plugin for Facebook wouldn't work for me.
 Plus, that author wasn't returning my emails to try and get it to work.
 So I wrote my own.

 ## Current Features
 * Logging in and out of a Facebook account